Nigeria's jet set: How the super-rich travel

 "This is in contrast to North America and Europe where the account is usually under corporate ownership.

-"The choice to put it under individual's name is due to financing requirements."'To owner's taste'
+"The choice to put it under individual's name is due to financing requirements."

 Most of the jet owners prefer to avoid the spotlight, especially when it comes to discussing their wealth, although within aviation circles it is common knowledge who owns what.